temporalio/sdk-python/README.md

   * We use [Black](https://github.com/psf/black) for formatting, so that takes precedence
   * In tests and example code, can import individual classes/functions to make it more readable.
-Can also do this for rarely in library code for some Python common items (e.g. `dataclass` or `partial`), but not allowed to do this for any `temporalio` packages or any classes/functions that aren't clear when unqualified.
+Can also do this for rarely in library code for some Python common items (e.g. `dataclass` or `partial`), but not allowed to do this for any `temporalio` packages (except `temporalio.types`) or any classes/functions that aren't clear when unqualified.
   * We allow relative imports for private packages
   * We allow `@staticmethod`